machine mastery

 Comparison of perfect even espresso extraction vs multiple streams spraying from channeling

-The bottomless (naked) portafilter is your best diagnostic tool.
-Without the spouts, you see exactly how extraction unfolds:
+The bottomless (naked) portafilter is hands down the best diagnostic tool.
+Without the spouts, you see exactly what’s happening:

 What You SeeWhat It Means